okadan/flutter-nfc-manager/README.md

 Flutter plugin for accessing the NFC features on Android and iOS.

-Note: This plugin depends on `NFCTagReaderSession` on iOS and `NfcAdapter#enableReaderMode` on Android, so it requires iOS 13.0 or later or Android API level 19 or later.
+Note: This plugin depends on `NFCTagReaderSession` (requires iOS 13.0 or later) and `NfcAdapter#enableReaderMode` (requires Android API level 19 or later).

 ## Setup